awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 ### Adding tags on an individual resource on creation<a name="adding-tags-creation"></a>

-You can add tags to Amazon EKS clusters and managed node groups when you create them\.
+You can add tags to Amazon EKS clusters, managed node groups, and Fargate profiles when you create them\.
 For more information, see [Creating an Amazon EKS cluster](create-cluster.md)\.

 ### Adding and deleting tags on an individual resource<a name="adding-or-deleting-tags"></a>